The deadline to apply is December 10th, 2021.

-The system will be open as of Tuesday September 15th, 2020.
+The application system will be open as of Thursday, September 30th, 2021.

 We only accept PhD, Masters and Visiting/Exchange/Special student applications for Fall admission.
 In other words, all successful applicants must start in September each year.
 Applications submitted after the deadline will not be considered.